 We performed a comparison between IBM BPM and Oracle BPM based on real PeerSpot user reviews.

-Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The Process Designer is good.
-We like how we can drag and drop and link the processes up, that works out great for us."
+Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Technical support is pleasant to work with and always available."

 "The initial setup is straightforward and easy.
 I would give it a nine out of ten."